INFO490/assignments/hw5/hw5.markdown

 - Create a [pandas.Series](http://pandas.pydata.org/pandas-docs/dev/generated/pandas.Series.html) object from a list of a list of strings `words`.

-- Use the `pandas.Series.values_count()` to calculate the frequency of each word.
+- Use `pandas.Series.values_count()` to calculate the frequency of each word.
 I'll call this returned object `counts`.

 - To create a list of tuples from `counts`, you can use